VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: Introduction

-In this paper, we address these limitations by systematically investigating the security vulnerabilities of CUAs and BUAs that interact with dynamic environments in real-time under Visual Prompt Injection (VPI) attacks.
+\end{itemize} In this paper, we address these limitations by systematically investigating the security vulnerabilities of CUAs and BUAs that interact with dynamic environments in real-time under Visual Prompt Injection (VPI) attacks.
 VPI attacks are rendered on the screen, allowing them to be perceived by vision-based CUAs, while their presence in the HTML also makes them accessible to HTML-based BUAs.
 Although such attacks are typically easy for humans to detect, we consider a setting in which the user delegates a task to the agent without any further supervision.
-Our contributions include: \begin{itemize} \item \textbf{VPI-Bench.} We introduce VPI-Bench, a benchmark designed to assess the robustness of CUAs and BUAs against Visual Prompt Injection (VPI) attacks in dynamic, real-time environments.
-The benchmark contains 306 test cases across five popular web platforms: Amazon, Booking, BBC, Messenger, and Email, covering application domains such as e-commerce, messaging, and online services.
-We evaluate seven competitive agents from both CUA and BUA paradigms, logging not only success and failure rates but also fine-grained behavior traces to support standardized comparisons. \item \textbf{Robustness and Behavioral Analysis:} Using VPI-Bench, we conduct a comprehensive analysis of attack success rates, attempted rates, and model behaviors across agents.
-Our results show that all agents are susceptible to visual prompt injection, with BUAs particularly prone to executing malicious instructions without resistance.
-Although CUAs demonstrate more cautious behavior in certain domains, their overall attack success rates remain high.
-We also observe cases where agents perform only part of a malicious task, which can still compromise user security.
-In addition, we find that, on certain platforms such as Email, agents rarely recognize the presence of an attack, even when they refrain from executing the instruction, highlighting a lack of explicit adversarial awareness in current systems. \item \textbf{Analysis of Influential Factors.} We further examine two key factors influencing agent vulnerability: (1) the timing of the injection, whether introduced early or late during benign task execution, and (2) the presence of system-level defense prompts.
-Our results show that attack success rates remain high regardless of injection timing, suggesting that agents are generally susceptible throughout the interaction process.
-Moreover, system prompts provide limited and inconsistent protection across platforms and agent types, highlighting the need for more robust and adaptive defense mechanisms. \end{itemize}
+Our contributions include: \begin{itemize} \item \textbf{End-to-End Threat Model via VPI.} We propose an end-to-end threat model where VPI manipulates agents in black-box settings (i.e., adversary has no knowledge of the user or the agent’s architecture) to perform unauthorized actions or leak sensitive information, capturing the entire attack chain from injection to harmful outcomes, which provides a rigorous basis for studying real-world risks of CUAs and BUAs. \item \textbf{VPI-Bench.} Building on this threat model, we introduce VPI-Bench, a benchmark designed to assess the robustness of CUAs and BUAs against VPI attacks in dynamic environments.
+VPI-Bench contains 306 test cases across five popular web platforms: Amazon, Booking, BBC, Messenger, and Email, covering application domains such as e-commerce, messaging, and online services.
+We evaluate eight agents and record not only success and failure rates, but also fine-grained behavior traces to support standardized comparisons. \item \textbf{Robustness and Behavioral Analysis:} Using VPI-Bench, we show that all agents are vulnerable to Visual Prompt Injection: BUAs often execute malicious instructions without resistance, while CUAs, though sometimes more cautious, still exhibit high success rates.
+Agents sometimes complete only part of a malicious task, which still compromises security, and they often fail to recognize attacks, especially on platforms like Email. \item \textbf{Analysis of Influential Factors.} We examine three factors influencing agent vulnerability: injection timing (early vs. late in task execution), defense methods, and the semantic alignment between benign and malicious tasks.
+Our results show that attacks remain highly effective regardless of timing, showing agents are broadly susceptible.
+While fine-tuning or proprietary defense layers offer partial mitigation, success rates remain high, and system prompt defenses are largely ineffective.
+Finally, we find that the greater the semantic relatedness between the benign and malicious tasks, the more likely the agent is to adopt the injected instruction. \end{itemize}